1984 British Grand Prix: Race

+Prost led the restart from Piquet and Lauda, followed by Warwick and Patrick Tambay.
+The leading trio again set the pace.
+Lauda passed Piquet on lap 29 and later inherited the lead when Prost slowed with gearbox problems on lap 38 and pitted.

+Piquet remained competitive until late in the race, when his BMW engine lost turbo boost, reducing it to normally aspirated power.
+He dropped from second place to seventh by the finish.

+Warwick capitalised on Piquet’s problems to move into second place, while Ayrton Senna delivered a notable performance for Toleman.
+Senna pressured Elio de Angelis for much of the race and overtook him at Paddock Bend on lap 69.
+De Angelis subsequently suffered turbo problems but finished, while Senna secured third place on the same lap as the winner.

+Further down the order, Andrea de Cesaris spun at Druids on lap 52 but continued to finish 10th.
+The Ferraris of Michele Alboreto and René Arnoux finished fifth and sixth.
+Riccardo Patrese retired near the finish with gearbox failure, and Tambay’s Renault caught fire on the final lap but was quickly extinguished by marshals.

 Renault driver Derek Warwick gave the British fans something to cheer when he finished 42 seconds behind Lauda in second place, while Cecotto's Toleman teammate Ayrton Senna finished 21 seconds behind Warwick in third, his second podium finish in just his rookie season.
 Lotus-Renault driver Elio de Angelis kept his championship hopes alive finishing a lap down in fourth place.
 He was followed by the two Ferraris of Michele Alboreto and René Arnoux in the final points positions.

 Lauda's win saw him move to 33 points and with Prost failing to finish his championship lead was cut to just 1.5 points.
 With 67.5 points, McLaren had scored almost double the number of Constructors' points than second placed Ferrari who were on 34.5 points.

 Eddie Cheever (Alfa Romeo), Philippe Alliot (RAM) and Jo Gartner (Osella) were all outed in a first lap crash which started when Riccardo Patrese lost his Alfa going into the Graham Hill Bend.
 The race was stopped after 11 laps to clear Jonathan Palmer's RAM.